Virtual-World-RE/NeoGF/doltool/README.md

 doltool.py --stats source.dol
 ```

 Patch the dol data and text section using an action_replay.ini file containing write instructions (02/04 implemented yet).
 If the virtual address of the ARCode doesn't match existing mapped data or text sections it raise an Exception.
-To avoid this exception use the -sr argument to auto remap dol offsets and create a new data section reserved for the patching process.
+To avoid this exception use the -sr argument to auto remap dol offsets and create news data sections reserved for the patching process.
 ```
 doltool.py --patch-action-replay source.dol -ini action_replay_list.ini [-sr]
 ```